 - Use homemade butterscotch sauce.
 The flavor of store-bought sauce is nowhere near as good as the real thing.

 - Use strong coffee (preferably espresso).
 French roast arabica beans are especially nice in this drink.

 - Make your latte extra smoky by adding liquid smoke.
 Just a drop should do it!

 - If you’re watching your fat intake, use half-and-half or milk instead of the cream.
-I used cream to get a similar taste and texture to the Starbucks’ latte, but feel free to substitute if you’re on a diet.

 - In a hurry?
 Make the latte ahead of time and keep it in the fridge for later.
 It will reheat nicely in the microwave, or taste good over ice.

 Make your morning extra special with one of these Starbucks copycat drinks.

 - Pumpkin Spice Latte: enjoy the flavors of fall in this easy-to-make drink.